Lawrence Taylor: Legal troubles

 As of 2016, Taylor resides in Pembroke Pines, Florida.
 On June 9, 2016, Taylor's wife was arrested for domestic violence in Florida after she threw "an unknown object" and struck Taylor in the back of the head.
 By 2021, Taylor was once again divorced.

 In May 2017, Taylor put up for auction the Vince Lombardi mini statue he had won for the Super Bowl XXV win.
 The next month he pleaded guilty to driving under the influence of alcohol following a September 2, 2016 crash into a stopped police car in Palm Beach County, Florida.
 The two breathalyzer tests taken five hours after the crash measured Taylor's blood-alcohol level at .082 and .084, above the Florida legal limit of .080.

 In December 2021, Taylor was arrested after again failing to report his new address, which was required due to his status as a registered sex offender.
 He was released shortly afterwards after posting a $500 bail.
 Taylor blamed his recent divorce for not updating authorities about the 2021 address change.
 In July 2024, Taylor was arrested in Florida after once again failing to report a new residency, which again resulted in Taylor avoiding to properly register as a sex offender.
 After turning himself in, Taylor was released with no bail after spending several hours in the main Broward County jail.
 For this second offense, Taylor was criminally charged.
 Taylor's attorney has stated that Taylor would plead not guilty, describing the incident as a "misunderstanding" rather than a criminal offense.

+Public service

+In 2025, Taylor was appointed by President Donald Trump to serve on the President's Council on Sports, Fitness, and Nutrition.